blyonscs/Case_Study_Fitness_Tracker/README.md

 Key insights I uncovered throughout my analysis

-1. Many of the users wore the health tracking technology throughout the day so comfortablitiy, styling and fitting, to avoid lost or damaged trackers, should be a top priority to ensure happy customers.
+1. Many of the users wore the health tracking technology throughout the day so comfortability, styling and fitting, to avoid lost or damaged trackers, should be a top priority to ensure happy customers.

 2. Distance and steps for each day cause an increase in calories burned, but less active people could still burn many calories because there are many factors to how many calories an individual person burns.
-That is why having small alerts/notifications to let the person know that they are being more active and burning more calories can help in increasing overall health and wellness and will give more modivation to the user.
+That is why having small alerts/notifications to let the person know that they are being more active and burning more calories can help in increasing overall health and wellness and will give more motivation to the user.

-3. Users spent 8.5% of their time in bed not sleeping which over time can add many sedintary minutes, so adding a way to encourage the user to start/end the day whether it is a notification or even a timer to show the user the time they spend not sleeping in bed can help them not to have habits like that.
+3. Users spent 8.5% of their time in bed not sleeping which over time can add many sedentary minutes, so adding a way to encourage the user to start/end the day whether it is a notification or even a timer to show the user the time they spend not sleeping in bed can help them not to have habits like that.

 ###### Thank You for Checking Out My Fitnees Project, Other Projects Are on My GitHub!